-Accredited Nursing Schools in Illinois – Information & Rankings for 2020
+20 Best Nursing Schools in Illinois – 2024 Rankings

 Illinois can be divided into two parts: Chicago and everywhere else.
 More than 25 percent of Illinois’s nurse workforce is currently employed in Cook County.
 Indeed, there is presently something of a nursing surplus in Cook County.
 There are so many unfilled nursing jobs in more rural parts of the Prairie State, however, that some of these areas might even qualify to be dubbed medically underserved.
 Whatever the state-of-affairs at present, within the next 10 years, experts estimate Illinois will need an additional 20,000 nurses to keep up with the demand for quality care.
 There’s never been a better time to enroll in one of the accredited nursing schools in Illinois, particularly if your professional interests lie beyond working in an urban hospital or health care setting.